mksddn/WP-MksDdn-Postman-Collection/mksddn-postman-collection/readme.txt

 - WP-CLI integration for command-line usage

 == Installation ==
-1. Upload the `mksddn-postman-collection` folder to the `/wp-content/plugins/` directory.
+1. Upload the `mksddn-collection-for-postman` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. In the admin sidebar, open “Postman Collection” to generate and download the collection.